microchip-pic-avr-examples/pic18f16q40-quadrature-decoder/README.md

 Depending on the encoder, the specific circuit required for proper operation will vary.
 The manufacturer of the device will specify the circuits required to interface with the device.

-(Note: if building an RC filter circuit, a loss of power in the microcontroller will cause the capacitor (C) to discharge through the ESD diodes. )
+Note: If building an RC filter circuit, a loss of power in the microcontroller could cause the capacitor to discharge through the ESD diodes.
+Damage may occur if too much current is passed through the ESD diodes.
+Adding a resistor in series with the inputs will reduce the current into the microcontroller.
+Since the signal is digital, this should have a minimial effect on the performance of the encoders.

 ## Operation